-From the instructors of the 5 core courses (IST 501, 510, 520, 530 and 590): Each instructor will be asked to provide feedback on the performance of each student in their class, who is taking the qualifying exam.
+From the instructors of IST 501 and the foundational courses: Each instructor will be asked to provide feedback on the performance of first-year students in their classes.
 Instructors are not required to provide feedback on high performing students, but may offer it if they wish.
 Instructors are required to provide feedback on all students who have received a grade of "B-" or less.

-B. PART 2: WRITTEN EXAMINATIONS
+PART 2: WRITTEN EXAMINATIONS